moonwell-fi/moonwell-contracts-v2/docs/governance/contracts/VOTECOLLECTION.md

 ### Emit Votes

-Any address can emit votes to Moonbeam by calling the `emitVotes` function.
-The caller must provide the proposal id they are relaying votes for.
-Wormhole will relay the votes to Moonbeam for counting.
-Votes can be relayed back to Moonbeam as many times as users want but votes will only be counted on Moonbeam once.
+Anyone can emit votes to Moonbeam by calling the `emitVotes` function.
+The caller must provide the proposal id they are relaying the votes for and pay for the Wormhole bridge cost (bridgeCost function is available to check needed amount).
+Wormhole will then relay the votes to Moonbeam for counting.
+Although the relay of votes can happen multiple times, they will only get counted once on Moonbeam.

 ## View Only Functions